-As of the end of the current fiscal year, the Library District's governmental funds reported an ending fund balance of \$1,035,173, an increase of \$89,477 in comparison with the prior year.
-The total amount constitutes unreserved, undesignated fund balance, which is available for spending at the Library District's discretion.
+As of the end of the current fiscal year, the Library District's governmental funds reported an ending fund balance of \$1,123,733, an increase of \$88,560 in comparison with the prior year.
+The total amount constitutes unrestricted as well as restricted fund balances, which are available for spending at the Library District's discretion or in accordance with tax levy restrictions or donor stipulations.